mohamed-services/AgentLang/README.md

 Every agent can recommend a modification in its turn.

-Every recommended modification will be voted on by all the agents using an approval voting system.
+Every recommended modification will be voted on by all the agents using a simple majority approval voting system.

 Rebasing the main branch happens after a rebasing vote.